 I liked Island Garden when I was new because you may find Golden Banana Bunches, and those sell for 3000 Poké.
 If you don’t want to sell them, you can use them as an amazing food source.
 They’re rare though so this Isn’t a viable method.
 However Its end boxes can hold a few Items worth 500, or Honey, and Combee when they show up In the dungeon may drop Honey too.
 I’ll get Into Honey later on, but save Honey you get.
 While very rare Island Garden has Secret Rooms.
-Notable Items In Its SR boxes are the Soothe Bell and Leaf Stone, both evolution Items worth 1000 Poké.
+Notable Items In Its SR boxes are Soothe Bells and Leaf Stones, both evolution Items worth 1000 Poké.

-Aside from dungeons of course you’ll be wanting to do missions too.
+Aside from dungeons, you’ll be wanting to do missions too.
 Missions can reward direct Poké or other Items you can sell to NPCs and players.
 You’ll want to do as many as possible when you’re new because a higher rank means more storage and bag space.
 You’ll need the bag space to carry more Items to pick up and sell, and generally It’s a good thing to have as you advance In the game.

-It’s time to get Into the overall methods for making that cash money, dollar currency, and euro yen.
+The overall methods for making that cash money, dollar currency, and euro yen.

 There are 4 Pokémon that get the Ability Honey Gather:

-- Teddiursa ( WInden Forest )
+- Teddiursa ( Winden Forest )